kaurrachneet6/Vision-Based-Gait-Analysis-Framework-for-Predicting-Multiple-Sclerosis/README.md

 * **TaskGeneralize_MLtraditional.ipynb**: Traditional ML algorithms on task generalization framework 1: train on walking (W) and test on walking while talking (WT) and 2: train on virtual beam walking (VBW) and test on virtual beam walking while talking (VBWT) to classify HOA/MS/PD strides and subjects.
 We use majority voting for subject classification.
 We retain only subjects common to both train and test sets for this analysis.
 * **SubjectGeneralize_MLtraditional.ipynb**: Traditional ML algorithms on subject generalization frameworks, 1: W, 2: WT, 3: VBW, 4: VBWT using cross validation (we use stratified group K folds here) to classify HOA/MS/PD strides and subjects.
 We use majority voting for subject classification.
 Further, to compare across the four sub-frameworks of subject generalization, we retain only common subjects across the four frameworks and then rank the frameworks on the basis of best to worst subject generalization performance/capability.
 * **Task&SubjectGeneralize_MLtraditional.ipynb**: Traditional ML algorithms on task+subject generalization frameworks, 1. train on some subjects in W and test on separate set of subjects in WT, 2. train on some subjects in VBW and test on separate set of subjects in VBWT, to classify HOA/MS/PD strides and subjects.
 We use majority voting for subject classification.
 We use cross validation here but further retain only subjects present for W in training for 1. and only subjects present for WT in testing for 1., and similarly for 2.
-* **TaskGeneralize_Conv1D.ipynb**: 1D CNN algorithm on task generalization framework 1: train on walking (W) and test on walking while talking (WT) and 2: train on virtual beam walking (VBW) and test on virtual beam walking while talking (VBWT) to classify HOA/MS/PD strides and subjects.
+* **TaskGeneralize.ipynb**: A runner file for all deep learning algorithms on task generalization framework 1: train on walking (W) and test on walking while talking (WT) and 2: train on virtual beam walking (VBW) and test on virtual beam walking while talking (VBWT) to classify HOA/MS/PD strides and subjects.
-* **SubjectGeneralize_Conv1D.ipynb**: 1D CNN algorithm on subject generalization frameworks, 1: W, 2: WT, 3: VBW, 4: VBWT using cross validation (we use stratified group K folds here) to classify HOA/MS/PD strides and subjects.
+* **SubjectGeneralize.ipynb**: A runner file for all deep learning algorithms on subject generalization frameworks, 1: W, 2: WT, 3: VBW, 4: VBWT using cross validation (we use stratified group K folds here) to classify HOA/MS/PD strides and subjects.
-* **CrossGeneralize_Conv1D.ipynb**: 1D CNN algorithm on task-subject cross generalization framework i.e. train on some subjects of trial W and test on rest of the subjects in trial WT, using cross validation (we use stratified group K folds here) to classify HOA/MS/PD strides and subjects.
+* **CrossGeneralize.ipynb**: A runner file for all deep learning algorithms on task-subject cross generalization framework i.e. train on some subjects of trial W and test on rest of the subjects in trial WT, using cross validation (we use stratified group K folds here) to classify HOA/MS/PD strides and subjects.
-* **config_files/** contains configuration templates to optimize hyperparamaters for the deep learning models
+* **config_files/** contains configuration templates to optimize hyperparamaters for the deep learning models for main classification results as well as ablation results

 #### Discussion analysis